AutarkLabs/feature-requests/README.md

-# feature-requests
+# Autark Feature Request
-To request features for Autark's apps (or new apps you think we should develop)
+Create new issues to request features for Autark's apps or for Aragon in general (new or existing apps, dev tools, etc).
+We will use these requests to help prioritize our roadmap.